 Step 6: Anticipated but unknown costs

-You will know that with any business that having staff is an essential but also a stressful endeavour.
+You will know that with any business, having staff is an essential but stressful endeavour.

 You may also need cover for maternity leave, bereavement leave, or other likely but unquantifiable life events.

-You may also need HR or legal support in the event of any dispute and of course, should one of your team leave you are back to the recruitment and training costs in steps 1 and 4.
+You may also need HR or legal support in case of any dispute, and of course, should one of your team leave, you are back to the recruitment and training costs in steps 1 and 4.

-However, not all of these events will happen every year so let’s just include the reliable data on sickness, which costs you both lost salary and lost productivity.
+However, not all of these events will happen yearly, so let’s just include reliable data on sickness, which costs you both lost salary and productivity.

-What you may lose is unquantifiable so for calculation purposes we will take an average total salary cost per day per employee from steps 2 – 4 above, and multiply this daily total by the average 23 days of sickness per annum across your team.
+What you may lose is unquantifiable, so for calculation purposes, we will take an average salary cost per day per employee from steps 2 – 4 above and multiply this daily total by the average 23 days of sickness per annum across your team.